On this page

 country of origin.

 Applicants are expected to put their claims in writing.
-All applicants are asked to attend an interview to discuss their claims and provide further information if required.
+Most applicants are asked to attend an interview to discuss their claims and provide further information if required.
 Procedural fairness is afforded to all applicants in responding to information that may impact adversely on the outcome of their assessment.
 Where needed, the department arranges qualified interpreters for any interviews.

-People who are found to be owed protection are eligible for the grant of a Protection visa in Australia, provided they satisfy health, character and security checks.
+People who are found to be owed protection are eligible for the grant of a protection visa in Australia, provided they satisfy health, character and security checks.

 Merits review of decisions